Sentiment Analysis Report

 The dominant Filipino sentiment on Work From Home is unambiguous: workers overwhelmingly want it back, and they point fingers at a three-headed villain — government fiscal policy, corporate real estate interests, and a minority of colleagues who abused the arrangement.

 What makes the Philippine WFH debate distinct from its Western counterpart is the central role of PEZA (Philippine Economic Zone Authority) and FIRB (Fiscal Incentives Review Board) in forcing the BPO industry back into offices to preserve tax incentives originally designed for physical economic zones.
-This policy reality means that even employers who wanted to maintain WFH were structurally compelled to mandate return-to-office, creating an unusual dynamic where workers directed their anger at government and real estate interests rather than primarily at their own companies.

 01